TheHylianLegend/MainePad-Finder/README.md

 # MainePad-Finder

 MainePad-Finder is a housing search application designed for Maine University students.
-This repo contains the MySQL schema, stored procedures, functions, xample queries used to power the backend database and web scraping.
+This repo contains the MySQL schema, stored procedures, functions, example queries used to power the backend database and web scraping.

 ## Table of Contents
 ### [Phase 2](https://github.com/TheHylianLegend/MainePad-Finder/tree/31b1e6cc412722f1852190fb40a6aed6102b8990/Phase2)